oleg578/pure-renderer-ld/README.md

 - Filters non-essential requests (fonts, stylesheets, media, xhr/ws/ping, common analytics/AB scripts) for repeatable renders.
 - Waits for DOM stability via `MutationObserver`, then pulls markup directly with CDP `DOM.getOuterHTML` to avoid Puppeteer timing quirks.
 - Cleans markup: strips scripts/styles/forms/nav/svg/etc., keeps only safe attributes, collapses empty div soup, normalizes whitespace, and enforces `<base>` + canonical link.
-- Builds a JSON-LD graph (Organization, WebSite, derived WebPage type) from existing meta tags and canonical URLs.
+- Builds or preserves structured data: if the page exposes Microdata, it is parsed into JSON-LD; otherwise builds an Organization/WebSite/WebPage graph from meta tags and canonical URLs.
 - Tracks in-flight work in a file-backed flag (`tmp/process`) surfaced at **GET /progress**.
 - Supports a custom **USER_AGENT** for pages that gate content; sanitizes snapshot filenames when snapshotting is wired in.